Skip to content

 Individual Items

-If you need to define and export a single item (for example, to reuse it across different lists), use the defineListItem utility:
+If you need to define and export a single item (for example, to reuse it across different lists), use the defineListItem utility.
+Alternatively, you can use the generated helpers (like helpers.listing or helpers.singleton) directly for better type safety, autocomplete, and cleaner syntax.

 ts